Teva shares jump on positive Copaxone patent ruling

-Israel-based Teva (TEVA.N), the world's largest generic drugmaker, had filed a suit against Momenta Pharmaceuticals (MNTA.O) and Sandoz as well as Mylan Laboratories (MYL.O) and Natco Pharmaceuticals (NATP.NS) for infringement of multiple patents for Copaxone, a branded drug that is expected to generate $3.8 billion of Teva's total revenue of $20-$21 billion in 2012.
+Israel-based Teva, the world's largest generic drugmaker, had filed a suit against Momenta Pharmaceuticals and Sandoz as well as Mylan Laboratories and Natco Pharmaceuticals for infringement of multiple patents for Copaxone, a branded drug that is expected to generate $3.8 billion of Teva's total revenue of $20-$21 billion in 2012.

 The verdict was subject to appeal.